- Horseback Riding

-1. Tour the Cascade Cave.
+1. Experience a tour of the scenic Cascade Cave.

 Lodging & Camping

-Tierney’s Cavern Restaurant:
+Tierney's Cavern Restaurant

 Beneath the forested hills of this resort, nature has hidden more than 20 twisting caverns, where you'll discover a 30-foot underground waterfall, and many more surprises!
 Located just 10 minutes off I-64 in northeastern Kentucky, your guests will enjoy the comfort and convenience of guest rooms, meeting space and a restaurant all under one roof.
 Want to get married in a cave?
 Perhaps a rappelling style wedding is more your thing.
 At Carter Caves State Resort Park, the adventure seeker can quite the unique wedding.
 For more information about hosting a group or wedding CLICK HERE or call 606-286-7004.

 Things to Do